 Disruptive behaviour is not tolerated and participants who do not behave within reason can be asked to leave the water.

 Inny Kayak Club is fully committed to safeguarding the wellbeing of its junior members.
 Club policy reflects current best practice as contained in the Irish Sports Council’s and Canoeing Ireland’s Child Protection Policy.
-The club also has designated Sports Council approved Children’s Officers trained to deal with enquiries or complaints from parents and juniors (see ‘committee section of website.’)
+The club also has designated Sports Council approved Children’s Officers trained to deal with enquiries or complaints from parents and juniors.

 Refer to Inny kayak Club Child Safeguarding statement for details of child protection roles and policies.